akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 - **Queen Matilda** was born Edith of Scotland, a Saxon princess.
 Her marriage to Henry united Norman and Saxon bloodlines.
 - **The Lamprey Legend:** Henry I supposedly died from eating too many lampreys (a medieval delicacy).

 ---

-## 👵 What About the Mothers?

-- **Godfrey and Matilda’s mother** is said to be a real woman named Edith, from Devon – Henry I had many mistresses.
-She likely was a noblewoman who gave her son a place at court but not a home.
-- **Beatrice’s mother** is unnamed.
-She taught Beatrice herb lore, brewing, and running a manor.
-She arranged for the goose egg that became Goosie.
-- **Queen Matilda** (Edith), from Scotland, is a real historical figure who initially saw Godfrey as a threat to her son William but later became Beatrice’s ally.

----